nightowlware/nightowl-gui/README.md

 # nightowl-gui
-NightOwl GUI is a simple GUI system for the web.
+NightOwl GUI (nog) is a simple GUI system for the web.